CoffeePanda0/FedoraEngine/README.md

  - Ability to create, render and manage multiple GameObjects and text on screen easily for game developers
  - A very *accurate* and *mathematical* "gravity", "velocity", and "acceleration"
  - Load a sprite and move around with buttery smooth movement, then collide, jump, and parkour on objects
- - Load maps from a file
+ - Load maps from a file and ground collision

 # Q&A's
 1. What is this code useful for?
 A: Probably nothing unless you just need to learn the basics of SDL2 in C